Our story: welcome to Polrunny Farm, rural bliss in sight of the sea

 And welcome to ‘Our Cornwall Blog’ – the blog that will celebrate our holiday makers’ enjoyment of Polrunny Farm and the area of outstanding natural beauty that surrounds it.

 We have big plans for this blog.
-In the coming weeks and months we will publish articles on the holiday cottages; on our home village of Boscastle; on the best beaches near Polrunny Farm; the best walks; the best food and drink; the most picturesque villages; the best activities; the best days out; the most exciting things to do with kids; and much, much more.
-We have even got a ‘dog blog’ in the making…
+We have already published articles on the holiday cottages; on our home village of Boscastle; on the best beaches near Polrunny Farm; the best walks; an A to Z of things to see and do; and the best food and drink.
+We have also published a 'dog blog'.
+Articles planned for the coming months include the most picturesque villages; the best days out; the most exciting things to do with kids; and much, much more.

 In short, ‘Our Cornwall Blog’ will shout about everything that is fantastic about North Cornwall.
 And believe us when we tell you there’s a lot to shout about.